-EDUC3099 Towards Professional Practice
+2.2 EDUC3099 Towards Professional Practice

 Teaching is a multi-faceted profession.
 Becoming a teacher requires commitment and dedication to lifelong learning and personal growth through reflection.
 This course introduces school life through workshops and school visits.
 Observation of practice will enable the opportunity for personal development and growth and practice in the design and implementation of lessons or segments of lessons will feature.
 Therefore the course focuses on the development of planning for lessons and segments of lessons along with the development of observation skills and understanding the importance of communication in a school context.

 This course is developmental and will be the basis for the professional experience courses in the Professional Year and therefore must be done in the semester prior to commencement.
-This course contains a two-week block following the exam block in a school setting.
+This course contains 5 single days and a two-week block following the exam block in a school setting.

-On campus workshops and assessment for EDUC3099
+2.2.1 On-campus workshops and assessment for EDUC3099